-"I have been directed by the Council of the Royal Irish Academy to reply to your last letters on the subject of your Essay, and the additional matter recently sent over.
-As to the latter, I am directed to say, that the Council had engaged to examine, and publish, if approved, some small additions to your former Essay; but the papers you have sent are so large, as to be nearly equal in bulk to the original dissertation; under these circumstances, the Council cannot publish them as additional to, or incorporated with, the Essay to which they awarded Twenty Pounds prize, as thereby its character might be so altered, that it would not appear in print the same Essay on which they had formed their opinion.
-The Council, therefore, wishes to know how they may transmit to you the papers you have sent.
-When the gentlemen, to whom your Essay has been submitted for examination, report, you shall be made aware of the extent of alteration they suggest; and if you think that your paper requires the additions you have sent, and would, therefore, wish to publish it with them yourself, I have no doubt the Council will entertain any notice to that effect.
+"DEAR SIR,-I have been directed by the Council of the Royal Irish Academy to reply to your last letters on the subject of your Essay, and the additional matter recently sent over.
+As to the latter, I am directed to say that the Council had engaged to examine and publish, if approved, some small additions to your former Essay; but the papers you have sent are so large as to be nearly equal in bulk to the original dissertation; under these circumstances the Council cannot publish them as additional to, or incorporated with, the Essay to which they awarded twenty pounds prize, as thereby its character might be so altered that it would not appear in print the same Essay on which they had formed their opinion.
+The Council, therefore, wish to know how they may transmit to you the papers you have sent.
+When the gentlemen to whom your Essay has been submitted for examination report, you shall be made aware of the extent of alteration they suggest; and if you think that your paper requires the additions you have sent, and would therefore wish to publish it with them yourself, I have no doubt the Council will entertain any notice to that effect.-I am, dear sir, your most obedient,